zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

 7. To configure static translation builds, take the following steps:

-   a) In the `webClient/package.json` script, add the following line:
+   a.
+In the `webClient/package.json` script, add the following line:

    ```json
    "i18n": "ng-xi18n -p tsconfig.i18n.json --i18nFormat=xlf  --outFile=messages.xlf && xliffmerge -p xliffmerge.json",
    ```
-   b) In the in `webClient` directory, create a `xliffmerge.json` file and add the following content:
+   b.
+In the in `webClient` directory, create a `xliffmerge.json` file and add the following content:
    ```json
    {
      "xliffmergeOptions": {